Anaphase/siml-static-brunch/README.md

 Adds static [SIML](https://github.com/padolsey/SIML) support to [Brunch](http://brunch.io).

 ## How it Works
-siml-static-brunch searches the "templates.joinTo" directory and compiles any file with the `.siml` extension, excluding the assests directory.
-The compiled HTML is placed in the public folder in a directory matching wherever the `.siml` file was located within the "templates.joinTo" directory.
+siml-static-brunch searches the `templates.joinTo` directory and compiles any file with the `.siml` extension, excluding the assets directory.
+The compiled HTML is placed in the public folder in a directory matching wherever the `.siml` file was located within the `templates.joinTo` directory.

 ## Usage
 Install the plugin via npm with `npm install --save siml-static-brunch`.